brunoyin/folaris/README.md

 curl.exe -F 'file=@.\README.md' http://localhost:8080/upload
 ```

-## Create a Powershell or Powershell Core cmdlet
+## Testing with folarisCli Powershell module

-* Create a Powershell function to automate remote command execution similar to Invoke-Command -ComputerName hostname -ScriptBlock { gci env: }
+* This module provides a Powershell cmdlet similar to Invoke-Command.
+For example, Invoke-Command -ComputerName hostname -ScriptBlock { gci env: }

 ```powershell
 # currently folarisCli has 2 functions to simplify executing the a remote command